 To find the best anti-dandruff shampoos on the market, we researched popular and top-rated options, consulted with dermatologists, and had a group of testers who struggle with dandruff each try a formula at home over the course of twelve weeks.
 We evaluated each shampoo based on its cleansing ability, oil absorption, scent, and overall efficacy and performance, assigning them a score in each category.
 Those that scored the highest and therefore impressed us most appear on this list.

 Meet the Expert

-Rita Linkner, MD, is a board-certified dermatologist at Spring Street Dermatology in New York City.
-In addition to being in private practice, she is a Clinical Instructor of Dermatology at the Icahn School of Medicine at Mount Sinai.
+- Rita Linkner, MD, is a board-certified dermatologist based in New York City.
+She is also a Clinical Instructor of Dermatology at the Icahn School of Medicine at Mount Sinai.

 - Nava Greenfield, MD, is a board-certified dermatologist at Schweiger Dermatology Group in Brooklyn, NY.
 She’s been published in many medical journals and is a member of the American Academy of Dermatology, Women’s Dermatologic Society, and the American Medical Association.